Diversity, Equity & Inclusion

 - The DEI Committee has reviewed the collective efforts and reports from Delta Chi’s International Headquarters DEI Workgroup to understand the current state and needs of the organization.

-- Reviewed and provided feedback on multiple DEI resources.
+- Reviewed and provided feedback on multiple DEI resources including the DEI Chair position description.

 - Developed a membership survey for collegiate and alumni members to begin benchmarking our membership and their experiences.